benzouye/framework/README.md

 To do so, you need to add :

 * a "parentItem" attribute to the item object as a string containing the parent item name
-* a "relations" attribute to the parent item object containing an array of objects, each object represents a relation, with the following attributes :
+* a "relation" object to the parent item description file _relations_ property, composed like this :
   * item (string) : child item name
   * name (string) : nice name to display on screen
   * grid (integer) : display width grid (12 = full width)
   * static (boolean) : wether the relation use the standard display or not.
-True imply to create a specific template to display relation
+    True value implies to create a specific template to display relation, created in template directory and named as edit.{parent\_item\_name}.{child\_item\_name}.php

 ### Actions

 In each item description file, you can add a "objectAction" element, as an array containing PHP objects composed like this :

-* alias : string, name to be used in code (ie no accent, uppercase or special character)
+* alias : string, name to be used in code (ie no accent or uppercase or special character)
 * nicename: string, action display name
 * visible : boolean, determine wether a button is displayed or not on list and edit page
 * icon : string, fontawesome icon alias to display on buttons